aspose-words-cloud/Aspose.Words-Products/words/family/_index.md

 <div class="col-lg-12">
 <div class="row">
  <div class="container">
-<p>Aspose provides multiple options for integrating document automation into applications.
+<p class="overviewtext">Aspose provides multiple options for integrating document automation into applications.
 Words Cloud API libraries, also known as Software Development Kits, are available for several platforms (Windows, Linux, iOS, Android, .NET) and programming languages: Python, Node.js, Java, PHP, C#, Ruby, C++, Swift, Go.
 Each SDK represents a language-level interface to access Aspose.Words Cloud API and utilize the corresponding document-processing functionality in a manner consistent with language standards.
 These lightweight SDKs can greatly simplify the developer's interaction with REST/HTTP, as most client-server interactions can be done in a couple of lines of code.</p>
 </div>
 </div>
 </div>